ukaea/Glovebox-Simulator/readme.md

 - [Robot Operating System (ROS)](http://wiki.ros.org) (middleware for robotics)

-This package has been tested under ROS Kinetic (Ubuntu 16.04) and ROS Melodic (Ubuntu 18.04).
+This package has been tested under ROS Melodic (Ubuntu 18.04).
-You can find the instructions to install ROS Kinetic [here](http://wiki.ros.org/kinetic/Installation/Ubuntu) and ROS Melodic [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
+You can find the instructions to install ROS Melodic [here](http://wiki.ros.org/melodic/Installation/Ubuntu).

 ### Build